 DT&I and B&O Oak Hill, Ohio Updates

-The Detroit, Toledo and Ironton Railroad (DT&I) is a defunct railroad that had its beginnings in southern Ohio as the Iron Railroad Company, which connected Ironton to the coal and timber reserves in the southern part of the state.
+The Detroit, Toledo, and Ironton Railroad (DT&I) is a defunct railroad that began in southern Ohio as the Iron Railroad Company, which connected Ironton to the coal and timber reserves in the southern part of the state.
 Through acquisitions and mergers, the DT&I stretched for over 370 miles from Ironton to the automobile manufacturing plants in Michigan.
 Between Jackson and Bloom Junction, the DT&I had trackage rights along the Scioto & Hocking Valley, later part of the Baltimore & Ohio (B&O), a distance of 23.4 miles.

 The B&O Portsmouth Subdivision from Bloom Junction southwest to Sciotoville, just east of Portsmouth, was abandoned in 1969.
 A lack of traffic and the ability to route trains via Chillicothe made the northeast cut inefficient.
 Eventually, the DT&I fell under the control of the Grand Trunk Western (GTW) by 1980, who then opted to file for abandonment of the 29-mile Ironton branch from the ex-B&O line at Bloom Junction to Ironton in August 1981.
 The tracks were removed beginning in November of the following year.
 The Ironton branch featured few industries and had the notorious unlined Vesuvius Tunnel.